davidrenne/my-favorite-talks/README.md

 An ongoing list of my favorite programming talks

 #### Preface

-Books are great.
-Articles & blog posts are also great.
+Books, articles, & blog posts are all great.
 The amount of detail that can be packed into written language is incredible.
 However, in my opinion, when it comes to learning new concepts & considering alternative points of view, nothing comes close to being able to hear AND see a person express themselves at the same time.
 Hand gestures, body language, facial expressions, the emotion in the voice, the natural inflections & emphasis put on carefully chosen words...
 These are the things that really strike a chord with me and help me to understand the intention of the speaker.
 I love watching talks on programming, and I believe watching talks from speakers who come from different backgrounds, who use different programming languages & different tools, who have fundamentally different perspectives, etc. is the absolute best way to expand the mind and get better insight into the art & science that is software development.

 Below is a list of  speakers & talks I have watched which have personally resonated with me in some meaningful way, whether it be emotionally, technically, or philosophically.
 This list will be continually updated as I discover new talks.

 #### Individual Speaker Talks